dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 object twice, and still get different behavior, because the extension type had different actual type arguments.
-Hence, we can not consider two extension type method tear-offs equal just because they have the same receiver.*
+Hence, we can not consider two extension type method tear-offs equal just because they have the same receiver.
+Optimizations whereby separately torn-off methods are represented by the same object are allowed, as long as they behave as specified, so there is no guarantee that two torn-off methods are unequal, unless they must behave differently.*

-The closurization is subject to generic function instantiation in the case where `args` is omitted, but the invocation is followed by actual type arguments.
+The closurization is subject to generic function instantiation in the case where `args` is omitted and `typeArgs` provided, using the same semantics as usual for a given function object.

 Otherwise, the following is known: `args` is included, and _Dm_ is a method.
 The invocation proceeds to evaluate `args` to an actual argument list `args1`.
-Then it executes the body of _Dm_ in an environment where `this` and the name of the representation are bound to `o`, the type variables of `V` are bound to the actual values of
+Then it executes the body of _Dm_ in an environment where `this` and the name of the representation are bound in the same way as in the getter invocation, the type variables of `V` are bound to the actual values of
 <code>T<sub>1</sub>, ..
 T<sub>s</sub></code>,
 and the formal parameters of `m` are bound to `args1` in the same way that they would be bound for a normal function call.